Tropical wave churning in Caribbean, dumping torrential rain as it tracks toward Florida

-ORLANDO, Fla. - There's a 20 percent chance a tropical wave making its way through the eastern Caribbean could develop over the next 5 days.
+ORLANDO, Fla. - There's a 10 percent chance a tropical wave making its way through the East Central Caribbean could develop over the next five days.
 There is currently lots of wind shear preventing this system from organizing and strengthening, but conditions could become more favorable starting Wednesday.

-The tropical disturbance, designated Invest-95L by the National Hurricane Center, will meander in the Caribbean for the next two days as it moves west-northwest.
+The tropical disturbance, designated Invest-95L by the National Hurricane Center, will meander in the Caribbean as it moves west-northwest.
+By Wednesday, it would have crossed the Hispaniola and entered southern Bahamas islands, where conditions will likely become more favorable for the system to develop further.

 Related Headlines